Batmanabcdefg/AbaqusTraining/01_Lesson/readme.md

 ## Element connectivity

-We will be modeling this problem using a single hex element.
-The geometry of hex element is defined using the nodes through the keyword *ELEMENT as follows:
+We will be using a single hex finite element.
+The element is defined using the nodes through the keyword *ELEMENT as follows:

 *ELEMENT, TYPE=C3D8, ELSET=P1
 1,      1,      2,      3,      4,      5,      6,      7,      8

 The element TYPE is C3D8.